CommunityVB/VazorTopShelf/README.md

 # VazorTopShelf

 This sample demonstrates running a Vazor VB.NET Web application under Kestrel, hosted in a Windows Service using TopShelf.

 It started as a simple .NET Core VB.NET Console application.
 The Project SDK value was updated from `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web` and the Vazor and TopShelf packages were added.
 Essential files were copied from a new Vazor-template-sourced project.

+Service-related classes were then moved to a separate `ServiceRunner` project, for improved separation of concerns.

 To install the service, `dotnet publish` to your desired output directory, and then run the following command from an elevated command prompt in that directory: